HRCP condemns arrest of missing persons’ relatives

 LAHORE: The Human Rights Commission of Pakistan (HRCP) has said that ‘the recent sit-in by the Shia Missing Persons Relatives Committee in hopes of finding out what has happened to their family members has not produced a satisfactory response on the part of the state.’

+That this avenue of protest against enforced disappearances should meet with suspicion and harassment on the part of the state is a distressing development.

+Above all, this still leaves the fate of numerous others from the Shia community – and indeed, from other communities and regions – unknown.

-Once again, HRCP has urged the state not to delay the criminalisation of enforced disappearances, to which it has publicly committed, and to take all civil society stakeholders on board when doing so.’
+Once again, Human Rights Commission of Pakistan has urged the state not to delay the criminalisation of enforced disappearances, to which it has publicly committed, and to take all civil society stakeholders on board when doing so.’

 LAHORE: The Human Rights Commission of Pakistan (HRCP) has said that ‘the recent sit-in by the Shia Missing Persons Relatives Committee in hopes of finding out what has happened to their family members has not produced a satisfactory response on the part of the state.’

+That this avenue of protest against enforced disappearances should meet with suspicion and harassment on the part of the state is a distressing development.

+Above all, this still leaves the fate of numerous others from the Shia community – and indeed, from other communities and regions – unknown.

-Once again, HRCP has urged the state not to delay the criminalisation of enforced disappearances, to which it has publicly committed, and to take all civil society stakeholders on board when doing so.’
+Once again, Human Rights Commission of Pakistan has urged the state not to delay the criminalisation of enforced disappearances, to which it has publicly committed, and to take all civil society stakeholders on board when doing so.’